 Anson’s racial warning that year at Newark, in advance of the game mentioned earlier, occurred on the tail end of problems such as the above.
 However, contrary to every other book or modern-day article I have seen that has stated the timing of the league meeting relative to the game, my 2006 book has it preceding it.
 According to the Buffalo Morning Express, the meeting, which took place in Buffalo, was called to order at 10 a.m. and lasted until 1 p.m.
 By a 6-to-4 vote, the league’s teams voted to ban new contracts with blacks.
 Its entirely white teams voted in favor and those with at least one black player voted in the negative.
 The Binghamton, N.Y., team, which had just released its two black players, voted with the majority, the late baseball racism professor Jules Tygiel wrote in a 1989 essay in Total Baseball.

 Meanwhile, as noted earlier, Blackistone in his own words wrote that “Cap Anson erected the color barrier in baseball.”
 Erected sounds like a rewrite of the figurative “drawing” of the color line, which Anson did do on several occasions.
 Fleitz also veered from the figurative when he wrote, in concluding a chapter of his book, “Cap Anson, more than anyone else, was the man who wielded the infamous pen.”
 As will be noted later, an essay in a 2008 book by Fleitz’s publisher, McFarland & Company, latched onto that last sentence as distinguishing Fleitz from two other book authors it analyzed on this subject: the one Fleet Walker biographer and me.
 In addition, although Fleitz speculated that baseball segregation would have likely occurred “even if Anson had never played professional baseball,” he criticized Anson for having “willingly involved himself prominently in a crusade” to that effect.
 However, there is no evidence that a crusade, an energetic and organized campaign, took place.
 For one thing, I have not read of another big league team that placed any racial condition on any of its exhibition games against mixed teams with black players before the July 1887 vote.
-In a 2008 Ph.D. dissertation on the color line in early U.S. sport, Gregory Bond tallied 14 such games that season prior to the one at Newark.
+In a 2008 Ph.D. dissertation on the color line in early U.S. sport, Gregory Bond tallied 14 such exhibition games that season involving big league teams and mixed International League ones, prior to the July Chicago one at Newark.
 Of the 14 games, 6 featured Newark, including 2 home games it played against Boston.
-Bond’s tally also shows all of the 8 National League teams playing exhibition games in 1887 against teams with at least one black player on their roster.
+Bond’s tally also showed 5 of the 8 National League teams playing exhibition games in 1887 against teams with at least one black player on their roster.

 My view on how to connect the dots is in my 2006 book and has been in the second paragraph of the Anson Wikipedia entry for years with the caveat, “A 2006 biography of Anson that exhaustively examined 19th-century newspaper reporting related to him on the subject of racism reached the following conclusion.”
 The conclusion is that Anson “rightfully should endure as the big leaguer who, until the late 1940s, was involved in the greatest number of reported negative incidents, on the field, relating to blacks.
 But at the same time, his argumentative nature could be readily discounted by those around him.
 So, the notion that he had ‘coattails’ in persuading players and officials on other teams to do as he did is rather spurious.”
 Anson was symbolically important in early baseball for his integrity, as will be noted in the next paragraph.
 But his personality, which was contrarian and “bluff and gruff,” arguably made him someone unlikely for others – other than his own teammates – to have been persuaded or compelled to follow on controversial matters involving, on some level, personal taste.
 Historian Malloy, in his 1983 article, did not make a distinction between integrity and such matters in writing, “Outspoken, gruff, truculent, and haughty, Anson gained the respect, if not the esteem, of his players, as well as opponents. . .”
 A similar lack of distinction, and in all-knowing voice, appears in Tom Dunkel’s 2013 Color Blind: The Forgotten Team That Broke Baseball’s Color Line: “Whatever Cap Anson said carried disproportionate weight with his peers, even when the words veered toward bigotry.”